 Please note, students will be marked on the depth and breadth of their critical reflection NOT on their facilitation skills as demonstrated in the session itself.
-Submission date is within 7 days of facilitation (i.e., by 11:59 pm on the Monday following their respective group facilitation).
+Submission date is within 7 days of facilitation (i.e., D2L Dropbox by 11:59 p.m. on the Thursday following their respective group facilitation).
 Peer support group facilitation analyses will be graded according to the following criteria:

-Grading Criteria for the Peer Support Group Facilitation Analysis (Rubric will be available on SOWK 395 D2L Site) Specificity - identifies specific examples (e.g. behaviours, interactions, interventions) from the group in support of the analysis; Constructive Criticism - at least two strengths as well as two aspects for further development are identified supported by suggestions drawn from the literature.
-Integration of Theory &amp; Practice - statements made about the strengths and limitations of the workers facilitation of the exercise supported by references; Implications for Professional Development- three goals for furthering their skills with specific plans for improvement are outlined in the analysis; Evidence of a Distillation Process - the paper should not exceed 1000 words; it offers a concise and detailed analysis rather than a general description; Technical Merit - Format - well organized with clearly delineated structure, double-spaced, follows APA guidelines; Clarity - in terms of language, syntax, spelling, punctuation, sentence structure; Meets Deadline - assignment is handed in on time, unless otherwise contracted (prior to the original due date).
-Group Proposal and Simulation The class will form three small task groups (6-8 members).
+Grading Criteria for the Peer Support Group Facilitation Analysis (Rubric will be available on SOWK 395 D2L Site)

+- Specificity identifies specific examples (e.g., behaviours, interactions, interventions) from the group in support of the analysis; - Constructive Criticism at least two strengths as well as two aspects for further development are identified supported by suggestions drawn from the literature.

+- Integration of Theory & Practice statements made about the strengths and limitations of the workers facilitation of the exercise supported by references; - Implications for Professional Development- three goals for furthering their skills with specific plans for improvement are outlined in the analysis; - Evidence of a Distillation Process the paper should not exceed 1000 words; it offers a concise and detailed analysis rather than a general description; - Technical Merit Format well organized with clearly delineated structure, double-spaced, follows APA guidelines; Clarity - in terms of language, syntax, spelling, punctuation, sentence structure; and - Meets Deadline assignment is handed in on time, unless otherwise contracted (prior to the original due date).

+Assignment 2: Group Proposal and Simulation (40%) - Variable Deadlines: March 24, April 1 & 8, 2022, in-class by 9:00 a.m.

+Aligned Course Learning Outcomes: 1, 3, 4, 5, 6 & 7

+Assignment Description:

+The class will form three small task groups (6-8 members).
 The purpose of these groups will be to prepare and present a group proposal, as well as plan and simulate a session from the proposed group.
 Each group will identify a particular client population and need that the group will be intended to address.
 Students are encouraged to use the presentation and simulation as an opportunity to explore topics and groups dynamics of mutual interest.
 Planning time will be set aside at the end of each class.
-Online breakout rooms will be made available for group work prior to the presentation for development of group proposals and simulation planning.
+Breakout rooms (M1062, M1064, M1068) will be made available for group work prior to the presentation for development of group proposals and simulation planning.
 Task group members are encouraged to take turns as facilitators of planning group meetings.
 Additional planning time may be arranged by group members after class or when classes are not meeting.
 To prepare for the Task Group Analysis assignment, task group members are strongly encouraged to journal and/or keep records of their meetings.

+1) Group Proposal

-In order to prepare and orient the class to the issues to be addressed in each simulation, each task group is expected to prepare and present a proposal for group work which focuses on a specific population and need.
-The proposal Variable Deadlines: March 30, April 6 & 13 (9:00 am) 40% 1,3,4,5,6, shall not exceed 2000 words (not including client scenarios, evaluation forms and references).
+To prepare and orient the class to the issues to be addressed in each simulation, each task group is expected to prepare and present a proposal for group work which focuses on a specific population and need.
+The proposal shall not exceed 2000 words (not including client scenarios, evaluation forms and references).
 The proposal will be presented to the class prior to the simulation.
 This presentation is not to exceed 30 minutes in duration.
 Each group should choose a specific population and need that it thinks is amenable to a group work approach and describe some of the basic characteristics of the proposed group, as outlined in the text (see Chapter 6: Planning a Group with a Focus on Diversity, and Appendix: B Group Planning Checklist) including but not limited to: